Last Updated: January 6, 2025

 The Types of Links.mpp file should have the same links as those in the figure below.

 You should have figured out what was causing the miscalculation on the project summary level for the Boulder to Tampa.mpp file.
-The duration should be 4.42 days.
+The duration should be 4.42 days as shown in the figure below.

 Review List of Completed Determine Schedule Logic Application Files (5 minutes)